 Voting Rights.
-Only shareholders who owned common stock of the Company at the close of business on March 5, 2018 (the "record date") may attend and vote at the Annual Meeting or any adjournment or postponement of the Annual Meeting.
-On the record date, 23,707,733 shares of common stock were outstanding.
+Only shareholders who owned common stock of the Company at the close of business on March 2, 2020 (the "record date") may attend and vote at the Annual Meeting or any adjournment or postponement of the Annual Meeting.
+On the record date, 23,959,528 shares of common stock were outstanding.
 Shareholders are entitled to one vote per share of common stock that they own as of the record date on each matter that may properly come before the Annual Meeting.
+Stockholders participating in the virtual meeting are considered to be attending the meeting "in person."

 If your shares are registered directly in your name with our transfer agent, you are considered the shareholder of record with respect to those shares, and these proxy materials are being sent directly to you.
-As the shareholder of record, you have the right to grant your voting proxy directly to us or to vote in person at the Annual Meeting.
+As the shareholder of record, you have the right to grant your voting proxy directly to us or to vote via the audio webcast during the Annual Meeting.
 If your shares are held in a stock brokerage account or by a bank or other nominee, you are considered the beneficial owner of shares held in "street name," and these proxy materials are being forwarded to you by your broker, bank, or nominee who is considered the shareholder of record with respect to those shares.
-As the beneficial owner, you have the right to direct your broker, bank, or nominee on how to vote and are also invited to attend the Annual Meeting.
-However, since you are not the shareholder of record, you may not vote these shares in person at the Annual Meeting, unless you request, complete, and deliver a legal proxy from your broker, bank, or nominee.
-Your broker, bank, or nominee has enclosed a voting instruction card for you to use in directing the broker, bank, or nominee regarding how to vote your shares.
+As the beneficial owner, you have the right to direct your broker, bank, or nominee on how to vote and are also invited to participate "in person" via the audio webcast of the Annual Meeting.
+However, since you are not the shareholder of record, you may not vote these shares "in person" via the webcast during the Annual Meeting, and you may instead receive a notice with instructions on how to access proxy materials as well as how you may instruct your bank or brokerage firm how to vote your shares.